libc, init, and the rootfs base

 The base provides:

-What yoe continues to own regardless of base:
+What yoe continues to own across every base:

 The bits that vary with the base: